membranes/graphs/src/mileage/model.md

 ## Plausible Attributes

-Excluding: taxi, ferry, & flight trips.
+Excluding taxi, ferry, & flight trips, which should each have their own almost similar tables, but adjusted to reflect their disaccordant attributes.
+For example, a ferry table might have a passenger type field with the options: car, foot, freight driver, coach, cyclist.

 <table style="width: 65%;">
     <colgroup>